fbacker/broadlink-mqtt-bridge/README.md

 You can se on the icons what is 'old file -> disclaimer (marked file)' and 'new base64 file .> bolt'.
 ![admin gui](https://raw.githubusercontent.com/fbacker/broadlink-mqtt-bridge/master/github/icons-change.png)

+## Breaking Changes v1 -> v2 OpenHAB

+If previously been using this service and upgrading you'll need to migrate OpenHAB way of handling things.

+Binding MQTT 1.x (legacy) doesn't work.
+Please use the updated way of handling MQTT messages with OpenHAB.
+View wiki for examples.
+There's also example of how to downgrade to latest release of version 1.